codezoo-ltd/arduino-ME310G1-library/README.md

 # CodeZoo ME310G1 Modem official communication library for Arduino

 Code Library forked the Telit Charlie Arduino Library([Charlie Arduino Library](https://github.com/telit/arduino-me310-library)) and ported it to work with the CodeZoo ME310G1 Modem.
 We modified the library and examples to work with Arduino UNO R4 and excluded examples that don't work due to different hardware environments from the Charlie board.

+([ME310G1-W3](https://github.com/codezoo-ltd/ME310G1-W3)) for the hardware resources and manuals we used to get the library and examples working.

 ## Contents